safvanp/Flutter_Cart/README.md

 <a href="./app-release.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a>

 # 📸 Screenshots
-The screenshots below are taken on a android emulator.
+The screenshots below are taken on a android device.

 | Login | Home |
 |------|-------|